Josue4909/customer-churn-ml-model/README.md

 # Customer Churn Machine Learning Model

 ## 📊 Overview
-This project builds a basic machine learning model to predict customer churn using Python and scikit-learn.
+This project builds a machine learning model to predict customer churn using Python and scikit-learn.

 ## 🛠 Tools Used
 - Python